Skip to main content

 Egypt

-According to the legend, «The search for the parts of Osiris’s dismembered body continued for twelve days» (2004РакИВ:81).
-In particular, the «Papyrus Jumilhac» (1st century BCE) reports twelve days of searching for the body parts of Osiris; the duration of the following is also associated with this number: «the twelve days of the plowing festival, celebrated throughout the country: these are the days when the members of the god, found in the cities and nomes, were gathered together» (1983ЛипинскаяЯ_МарцинякМ:60).
+According to Egyptian legend, «The search for the parts of Osiris’s dismembered body continued for twelve days» (2004РакИВ:81).
+In particular, the «Papyrus Jumilhac» (1st century BCE) reports twelve days of searching for the body parts of Osiris, the duration of the following is also associated with this number: «the twelve days of the plowing festival, celebrated throughout the country: these are the days when the members of the god, found in the cities and nomes, were gathered together» (1983ЛипинскаяЯ_МарцинякМ:60).

 27 And Jacob came unto Isaac his father unto Mamre, the city of Arba, which is Hebron, where Abraham and Isaac had sojourned.

-Toponymic verification.
+Toponymic Verification

 The correspondence between the biblical text and archaeological data constitutes a topographical parallel that confirms the actual geographical coexistence of the mentioned settlement during the specified historical period.